Sciatica Treatment in Sheffield

 Pain that worsens when sitting, coughing, or bending

 The National Institute for Health and Care Excellence (NICE) recommends manual therapy, including spinal manipulation, mobilisation, and soft tissue techniques such as massage, for managing low back pain with or without sciatica.
+These are the core techniques used in osteopathic treatment.

 How osteopathy helps sciatica

 Josh Kelsall, a GOsC-registered osteopath based in Sheffield, takes a gentle, whole-body approach to treating sciatica.
 Rather than just targeting symptoms, treatment addresses the underlying cause to support recovery and reduce the risk of sciatica returning.
-Treatment at our Sheffield clinics may include:

 Relieving pressure on the sciatic nerve